Topical Steroid Withdrawal warriors,

 Dr. Sato does not recommend to take a shower/bath very often.

 It removes moisture (normal bacterial flora also) from your skin.
-The shower washes it away and it runs in the bath tub.
+The shower washes it away and it runs in the bathtub.
 While the symptom is very bad, you shouldn’t take it.
 I didn’t know it when I was at home and was taking a bath every day because of oozing liquid from the entire body.
-Soemtimes crusts covered all over my body peeled off in the bath tub and water turned to be white in a short time.
-I was loosing a lot of proteins then.
+Sometimes crusts covered all over my body peeled off in the bathtub and water turned to be white in a short time.
+I was losing a lot of proteins then.
 It was very dangerous.

 I wasn’t allowed to take a shower for a while, then got approval once 3 or 4 days in the hospital.
 It always should be done in a short time.
 If you can finish it within a few minutes, it will be good enough but for as short a time as possible anyway.

-The main reason to take a bath/shower for us is to avoid infections diseases diminishing bacteria on your skin.
+The main reason to take a bath/shower for us is to avoid infectious diseases diminishing bacteria on your skin.

 The warm temperature brings on intense itch so either way, you should finish it quickly.

 Hot springs also can be moisturizers.

 People tend to wash too much nowadays being swayed by prevailing trends with CM and advertisements but we don’t need to use soap or shampoo when you take a shower since dry skin is a little more difficult to get dirty than normal skin.
 If you really want to use it, use soap bars but not liquid body soap.
 To make it liquid, they have to use a surface-active agent, which is a petrochemical product.
 It is obvious that is not good for your skin.
 Liquid soap remains ‘in’ your skin even if you believe you washed it away.
 Use a soap bar instead of shampoo if you really want to do it.